ssmubc/Empathetic-Communication/docs/data_ingestion/helpers/helper.md

 - **process_documents**: A helper function from `processing.documents` to process documents and add them to the vector store.

 ### AWS and Database Setup <a name="aws-and-database-setup"></a>
-- **boto3.client('s3')**: Initializes the S3 client to interact with AWS S3, used for fetching course documents from S3 buckets.
+- **boto3.client('s3')**: Initializes the S3 client to interact with AWS S3, used for fetching patient documents from S3 buckets.
 - **psycopg2**: Connects to the PostgreSQL database to set up the vector store and store the processed document embeddings.

 ### Helper Functions <a name="helper-functions"></a>
 - **get_vectorstore**: Initializes and returns a PGVector instance connected to the PostgreSQL database.
 It handles connection setup and error handling.

 ### Main Functions <a name="main-functions"></a>
-- **store_course_data**: Processes the course-related documents from an S3 bucket, extracts text, chunks the text, embeds the chunks, and stores the data in a vector store.
+- **store_group_data**: Processes the patient-related documents in a simulation group from an S3 bucket, extracts text, chunks the text, embeds the chunks, and stores the data in a vector store.

 ### Execution Flow <a name="execution-flow"></a>
 1. **AWS S3**: The script fetches documents from an S3 bucket.
 2. **PostgreSQL Connection**: A PGVector instance is created and connected to the PostgreSQL database.
-3. **Document Processing**: Course documents are processed, chunked, and embedded.
+3. **Document Processing**: Documents of patients in a simulation group are processed, chunked, and embedded.
 4. **Vector Store**: The processed chunks are stored in the vector store for retrieval and search.

 ## Detailed Function Descriptions <a name="detailed-function-descriptions"></a>